xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 Our foundational CRDT is the **Unique Set**.
 It is a set in which each added element is considered unique.

 Formally, the user-facing operations on the set, and their collaborative implementations, are as follows:
-- `add(x)`: Adds an element `e = (x, t)` to the set, where `t` is a *unique new tag*, used to ensure that `(x, t)` is unique.
-To implement this, the adding user generates `t`, e.g., as a pair (device id, device-specific counter), then serializes `(x, t)` and broadcasts it to the other users.
-The receivers deserialize `(x, t)` and add it to their local copy of the set.
+- `add(x)`: Adds an element `e = (t, x)` to the set, where `t` is a *unique new tag*, used to ensure that `(t, x)` is unique.
+To implement this, the adding user generates `t`, e.g., as a pair (device id, device-specific counter), then serializes `(t, x)` and broadcasts it to the other users.
+The receivers deserialize `(t, x)` and add it to their local copy of the set.
-- `delete(e)`: Deletes the element `e = (x, t)` from the set.
+- `delete(e)`: Deletes the element `e = (t, x)` from the set.
 To implement this, the deleting user serializes `t` and broadcasts it to the other users.
 The receivers deserialize `t` and remove the element with tag `t` from their local copy, if it has not been deleted already.

 ![In response to user input, the operator calls "Output message".
 The message is then delivered to every user's "Receive &amp; Update display" function.](message_flow.png)
 <p align="center"><i>The lifecycle of an <code>add</code> or <code>delete</code> operation.</i></p>

 When displaying the set to the user, you ignore the tags and just list out the data values `x`, keeping in mind that (1) they are not ordered (at least not consistently across different users), and (2) there may be duplicates.

-**Example:** In a collaborative flash card app, you could represent the deck of cards as a unique set, using `x` to hold the flash card's value (e.g., its front and back strings).
+**Example:** In a collaborative flash card app, you could represent the deck of cards as a Unique Set, using `x` to hold the flash card's value (e.g., its front and back strings).
 Users can edit the deck by adding a new card or deleting an existing one, and duplicate cards are allowed. <!--Note that the collaborative state is just the *set* of cards; there is no ordering info.
 You could perhaps sort them alphabetically in editing mode (to make them consistent), and randomly in practice mode (deliberately inconsistent).-->

 <a name="causal-order"></a>When broadcasting messages, we require that they are delivered *reliably* and *in causal order*, but it's okay if they are arbitarily delayed.
-(These rules apply to all CRDTs, not just the unique set.)
+(These rules apply to all CRDTs, not just the Unique Set.)
 Delivery **in causal order** means that if a user sends a message \\(m\\) after receiving or sending a message \\(m^\prime\\), then all users delay receiving \\(m\\) until after receiving \\(m^\prime\\).
 This is the strictest ordering we can implement without a central server and without extra round-trips between users, e.g., by using [vector clocks](https://en.wikipedia.org/wiki/Vector_clock).

 Messages that aren't ordered by the causal order are **concurrent**, and different users might receive them in different orders.
 But for [CRDT correctness](#correctness), we must ensure that all users end up in the same state regardless, once they have received the same messages.

-For the unique set, it is obvious that the state of the set, as seen by a specific user, is always the set of elements for which they have received an `add` message but no `delete` messages.
+For the Unique Set, it is obvious that the state of the set, as seen by a specific user, is always the set of elements for which they have received an `add` message but no `delete` messages.
 This holds regardless of the order in which they received concurrent messages.
-Thus the unique set is correct.
+Thus the Unique Set is correct.

 > Note that delivery in causal order is important---a `delete` operation only works if it is received after its corresponding `add` operation.